 Alexander Palace was the birthplace and final home or Nicolas II and his family.
 You can see below the doorway through which they left on their way to exile and execution.
 The poignancy of this site is overwhelming.

 I knew it had closed on August 1 for a major renovation, but often closed has different meanings in Russia…..depending on your persistence.
 And this time we succeeded in entering the palace and more importantly, finding some new treasures in the gardens.
 See below for some of our finds in the house and gardens.
 There is little left in the Palace and some of the personal items and furniture of the family have been temporarily moved to the Catherine Palace.
-They have begun a total renovation and plan on reopening in 2018 for the 100th anniversary of the death of the Tsar and his family.
-I will return.
+They have begun a total renovation and plan on reopening this coming summer of 2020.

 Our final stop was an abandoned village complex right next door to the Alexander Palace.
 This was the former Fiodorovsky Village, built by Nicolas II and used as a hospital during World War I. It was at this hospital that Empress Alexandra and her two oldest daughters were nurses during the war.
 The hospital and Cathedral in this village are empty now and very overgrown but the gothic design preferred by Nicolas is still evident.
 We walked the paths the family must have walked to get to the hospital.
 Little has been touched here since 1917.